hauptem/F5-Multisite-Dashboard/README.md

 - Used to restrict access to authorized dashboard front-ends Self-IPs

 **2. `datagroup-dashboard-api-keys` (String)**
-- Type: String, Used to authenticate Front-end to API host
+- Used to authenticate Front-end to API host

 **3. `datagroup-dashboard-pools` (String)**
-- Type: String, Used to provide a list of pools to display
+- Used to provide a list of pools to display

 **4. `datagroup-dashboard-pool-alias` (String)**
-- Type: String, Used to create alias names for actual pool names
+- Used to create alias names for actual pool names

 **5. `dashboard-dns_udp53_pool` (API Host LTM Pool)**
 - This pool contains the DNS listener for monitoring